utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/setup.md

 }
 ```

-## Important things to note:
+## Important notes

 When you build a sample, it generates a `godot-bootstrap.jar` in `build/libs`.
-This jar is needed by the engine to function correctly.
+This JAR is needed by the engine to function correctly.
 You need to copy this jar to `<godot-root>/bin`.
 If you want to automate that, consider using the following gradle task in the samples `build.gradle.kts`- but don't commit it!

 ```kt
 afterEvaluate {